robindiddams/wifiqr/README.md

 # it will ask to unlock your keychain
 wifiqr
 ```
-It'l pop up with a qr code that lets people join the network your on.
+It'll pop up with a qr code that lets people join the network you're on.

 Only supports MacOS, for now.